loopsocial/firework_sdk_official/README_v2.md

 		-keepclassmembers class com.loopnow.fireworklibrary.** { <fields>; }

+### Initializing Firework SDK
+You have to initialize Firework SDK before you can use any of its features.
+You should initialize Firework SDK when application is launched/created.

+ FwSDK.initialize(
+        applicationContext,
+        clientId,
+        userId,
+        sdkStatusListener
+ )

+ applicationContext : provide application context , we don't require activity context. clientId           : Pass the clientId provided to you by the business team you are working with. userId(optional)   : An id to uniquely identify device or user.
+In case you pass null, Android_ID is used.
+                      If id passed is not unique, it will affect the quality of content recommended to the user. sdkStatusListener  : Implementation of interface SdkStatusListener to track sdk events.

 ### Integrating video feed in your application.

-There are two ways of playing Firework videos in your application.
-1. Display video thumbnails in one of the three available layouts; Vertical, Horizontal & Grid and let user scroll through the thumbnails and click on any to play the video.
-Once video starts to play user can swipe left or right to play previous or next video.

-2. In the second way, you can skip including the thumbnails and straight away start playing the video.
-User can swipe left or right to play previous or next video.

-### The following section discusses method 1.

 ### VideoFeedView

-If you want to display video thumbnails and start playing the video only after user clicks on one of them, then dropping in VideoFeedView in your view hierarchy is the easiest and quickest way to integrate firework video feed into your app.
-VideoFeedView displays thumbnails in one of three supported layouts:
+You can integrate video feed in your application by adding VideoFeedView to your view hiearachy.
+VideoFeedView is a custom android view.
+You can specify of of three layouts for the VideoFeedView.

 - Vertical
 - Horizontal
 - Grid

-Here is an example of VideoFeedView that you can modify according to your needs and add to view hierarchy.
+Here is an XML snippet of VideoFeedView that you can customize to your needs and add to your view hierarchy.

 			<com.loopnow.fireworklibrary.views.VideoFeedView
 	   			android:layout_width="{desired_width}"